fathimahabdaziz/Executive-Retail-Sales-Profitability-Dashboard/README.md

 I developed an end-to-end business intelligence solution to transform raw transactional data into actionable executive insights.
 The project involved architecting a relational database, performing ETL, and designing a high-fidelity dashboard for a retail environment.

 **Tools Used**
-- SQL Server (T-SQL)
+- **Database Engine & Sourcing:** SQL Server (T-SQL) — used for architecting the relational database and hosting transactional data.
+- **Data Cleaning & ETL:** SQL Server Management Studio (SSMS) — utilized for performing complex ETL processes and data validation via T-SQL.
-- Power BI Desktop
+- **Analysis & Modeling:** Power BI Desktop — used to build a Star Schema with one-to-many relationships between Fact and Dimension tables.
-- DAX
+- **Advanced Analytics:** DAX (Data Analysis Expressions) — authored to calculate critical KPIs like Profit Margin % and Year-over-Year (YoY) Sales.

 **Technical Highlights**
 | Components | Description |